Offline Deployment

 sealos run pubrepo.guance.com/googleimages/kubernetes:v1.24.0 pubrepo.guance.com/googleimages/helm:v3.8.2 pubrepo.guance.com/googleimages/calico:v3.22.1 --single

-# Verify
+# Verification

 kubectl get nodes

-2.3.2 Modify containerd Data Directory
+2.3.2 Modify containerd data directory

-By default, the containerd data directory is under /
+The default containerd data directory is under /

 # After all nodes are Ready, modify the containerd data directory